AlvaroNieto/ec2basicsite-elb/README.md

 ### Sensitive variables

 I use a "sensitive.tfvars" in the .terraform folder that is not uploaded to the repo with the tfstate.
-Then use it to plan and apply ont terraform to hide sensitive data.
+Then use it to plan and apply on terraform to hide sensitive data.

 - `hosted_zone_id` - The hosted_zone_id of the domain.
 Can get it with aws cli: `aws route53 list-hosted-zones`
 - `cert_arn` The arn of the certificate. `aws acm list-certificates` (in the us-east-1 region).